Germany's new Interior Minister Nancy Faeser makes fight against right-wing extremism top priority | DW | 09.12.2021

 The two smaller parties are also skeptical of the German Federal Intelligence Service's (BND) mandate to monitor telecommunications — which the Federal Constitutional Court has ruled to be unconstitutional.

 In short, when it comes to security policy, the new federal government is by no means united.
 For Nancy Faeser, this will be a new experience.
-After all, as German Minister of the Interior, she will be dealing with larger issues of national and international security architecture than she has been doing as opposition leader in a German state.
+After all, as German interior minister, she will be dealing with larger issues of national and international security architecture than she has been doing as opposition leader in a German state.

 This text has been translated from German.